Collab-Hub-io/HW-Collab-Hub-Workshop/Collab-Hub-PD-Client-v0.3/README.md

    signifying your connection to the Collab-Hub client.
 You might see other messages as well.
 Keep this window open, as you will be able to see messages from the server as you send/receive data.
 See image below.
    <img src="./img/for-readme/Pd-Client-Connection.png" alt="Connected to server messages">
 8. Open Pd-Example.pd
 9. The patch should automatically try to connect to client.
+Check the PD window for errors.
 10. You are now able to send and receive Events, Controls, and Chat with Collab-Hub.